 Pour the entire carton of milk into a large pot.
 Heat to 180 degrees (F) over medium-high heat stirring occasionally.
+(This is the thermometer I use.)
 Once you’ve achieved that temperature, remove the milk from the heat and allow to cool for about half an hour, depending on your household temperature.
 (I set my kitchen timer in ten minute increments otherwise I will forget about it)

 While your milk is cooling:

-- Fill a container with hot water and place it inside a cooler.
-Close the cooler, allowing the hot water to warm the inside so it’s all ready to incubate your milk.
-I use an Icee Kool oversized lunchbox cooler and it is fabulous.
-Seriously, if you’re in the market for a cooler that will hold ice for a week, these are awesome.
+- Fill a container with hot water and place it inside a small ice chest.
+Close the ice chest, allowing the hot water to warm the inside so it’s all ready to incubate your milk.

 - Prepare your jars.
-You’ll need 2 quarts or 4 pints.
+You’ll need two quart or four pint jars.

 - Keep an eye on your thermometer.

 At 125 degrees: add about a quarter cup of honey (don’t measure – just eyeball it and save yourself a sticky container to clean) and a splash of vanilla.
 Adding these ingredients now will help the honey to dissolve and will cool the mixture a bit more.
 If you like a sweeter yogurt, add a bit more honey.